u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 > I believed that the most important software [...] needed to be built like cathedrals, carefully crafted by individual wizards or small bands of mages working in splendid isolation... the Linux community seemed to resemble a great babbling bazaar of differing agendas and approaches out of which a coherent and stable system could seemingly emerge. - Eric Raymond, The Cathedral and the Bazaar

-Not too long ago, there was only "one correct way" to build software: highly centralized, hierarchical, meticulously planned, opaque.
+Not too long ago, there was one dominant way to build software: highly centralized, hierarchical, meticulously planned, opaque.
 Eventually, a new decentralized mechanism to coordinate those involved emerged within the Linux ecosystem.
-It was almost Darwinian - the way ideas surfaced, got developed, and were maintained over time.
+It was Darwinian, the way ideas surfaced, got developed, and were maintained over time.
 Though it seemed chaotic from the outside, there was a seductive fluidity, and this new system proved far more adaptive and transparent.

-This exact tension exists in our systems of science today.
-Traditionally slow, siloed, static.
-Great science still happens - this is after all a system that gave us CRISPR, CAR-T cell therapy, and so much more.
+This exact tension exists in our systems of science today: slow, siloed, seemingly static.
+Great science still happens – this is after all a system that gave us CRISPR, CAR-T cell therapy, and so much more.

-But how much better could it be?

-Reflecting on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what if science, too, operated in a more public and fluid way?
+Yet as I reflect on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what if science, too, operated in a more public and fluid way?
 Where researchers share knowledge as it emerges, not just after it's polished?
 Could such a system unlock even more transformative discoveries?

 ### The Cathedral of Science

 Back in my research days, we'd have weekly lab meetings with our team of overworked, underpaid, unbelievably brilliant scientists.

-We'd share updates on experiments and hypotheses, chat about a new paper someone published about a really specific immune target, and show off what we knew, all while devouring glorious free food: donuts, bagels, coffee.
+We'd share updates on experiments and hypotheses, discussed a new paper someone published about a really specific immune target, and show off what we knew, all while devouring glorious free food: donuts, bagels, coffee.

 We held each other accountable, and learned from one another.
 All that juicy knowledge tucked away in each of our brains.